plone/plone.recipe.codeanalysis/README.rst

     If set to True, the flake8, jshint and csslint code analysis steps will write output files that can be processed by the `Jenkins Violations plugin`_.
 Default is ``False``.

+**flake8-filesystem**
+    If set to True, the flake8 code analysis step will write an output file.
+Ignored if jenkins is True.
+Default is ``False``.

 **flake8**
     If set to True, run Flake8 code analysis.
 Default is ``True``.